 We continually review applications as they are completed.
 Qualified applicants are accepted on an ongoing basis until seats are filled.

 I want to apply for the OTD and the MSOT program.
 Do I need to submit two application fees in OTCAS?

 Yes.
-The OTCAS system requires an initial $150 fee for one program application and $65 for additional programs.
+The OTCAS system requires an initial fee for one program, plus a fee for each additional program you apply to.
 Each program, even within the same university is considered distinct.

 I want to apply for the OTD and the MSOT program.
 Do I need to submit two ACU fees?